Skip to main content

 A unit is a variable thing and is determined by the selected date range, which can be set using either the date picker component or the range option.
 Ultimately it is the range that will determine the unit for shifting to the next period.
 For example, if the date picker indicates a five day range, then the shift arrows will move the visible scheduling range to five days earlier or later.

-The functions are also accessible with the shortcut keys SHIFT + Arrow left / right when the user is working on the planning board.
+This capability is also accessible with the shortcut keys SHIFT + and when the user is working on the planning board.
 In other words, when the user is working in the open tasks grid, these keyboard combo's will not work.

 Planning board stateโ€‹